microsoft/promptflow/docs/reference/trace-span-spec-reference.md

 # Conclusion

-In conclusion, the PromptFlow span design plays a pivotal role in ensuring the effectiveness and efficiency of the trace system.
+In conclusion, the Prompt flow span design plays a pivotal role in ensuring the effectiveness and efficiency of the trace system.
 By meticulously defining span types and their associated attributes and events, we provide a robust foundation for developers and users to gain insights into the application's execution process.

 Adherence to these specifications guarantees that the tracing system remains transparent, consistent, and reliable.

-The structured approach to tracing not only facilitates the monitoring and debugging of PromptFlow but also enables seamless integration with other systems and components.
-As the PromptFlow ecosystem evolves, these specifications will serve as a critical reference to maintain the integrity of tracing data and to support the continuous improvement of the user experience.
+The structured approach to tracing not only facilitates the monitoring and debugging of Prompt flow but also enables seamless integration with other systems and components.
+As the Prompt flow ecosystem evolves, these specifications will serve as a critical reference to maintain the integrity of tracing data and to support the continuous improvement of the user experience.

-We encourage all contributors and users of PromptFlow to familiarize themselves with these guidelines to maximize the benefits of our tracing system.
-Through collective efforts, we can ensure that PromptFlow remains a powerful and intuitive tool for application development and performance analysis.
+We encourage all contributors and users of Prompt flow to familiarize themselves with these guidelines to maximize the benefits of our tracing system.
+Through collective efforts, we can ensure that Prompt flow remains a powerful and intuitive tool for application development and performance analysis.